-The Adam Smith Society's National Meeting brings together MBA students, professionals, and business leaders for a weekend of thought-provoking panels and lively discussion in New York City.
-Be sure to read our FAQ & Policies page before registering.
+The Adam Smith Society's National Meeting brings together MBA students, professionals, experts, and business leaders for a weekend of thought-provoking panels and lively discussion in New York City.

 Principled Leadership Award - Keynote Speaker

-Daniel Loeb—Founder and CEO, Third Point LLC—will receive the Adam Smith Society's 2019 Principled Leadership Award and speak at the National Meeting.
+Daniel Loeb—Founder and CEO, Third Point LLC—received the Adam Smith Society's 2019 Principled Leadership Award and spoke in conversation with Reihan Salam at the 2019 National Meeting.
 The Principled Leadership Award honors business leaders who understand the centrality of free markets to our economic system and civic life.

 Daniel Loeb founded Third Point LLC, a leading institutional asset management firm headquartered in New York, in 1995.
 As Chief Executive Officer, he leads portfolio management and research activities.
 Third Point invests globally in equities and in credit, and frequently takes a constructive approach to engaging with management teams and boards of directors to bring about changes necessary to create shareholder value.
 The firm manages capital for an investor base that includes sovereign wealth funds, corporate and government pensions, insurance and reinsurance companies, emerging and developed markets, ultra-high net worth individuals, and international private banks.